2022 Winter Olympics: How to watch men's hockey, TV schedule & more

 The official dates for the 2022 Winter Olympics are Friday, February 4 through Sunday, February 20, in Beijing, China.
-The competition begins as early as Wednesday, February 2–two days before the Opening Ceremony–with curling.
+Men’s hockey begins on Wednesday, February 9 through Saturday, February 19 with the gold medal game taking place at 11 p.m.
+ET on USA network.
+See below for the full 2022 Winter Olympics Men’s Hockey TV schedule.

 RELATED: 2022 Winter Olympics – TV schedule, day-by-day viewing guide to the Beijing Winter Games

-Men’s hockey begins on Wednesday, February 9 with a match-up between the Russian Olympic Committee and Switzerland (3:50 a.m.
-ET on USA Network).
 The U.S. men’s team has its first game in Beijing against China on Thursday, February 10 (8:10 a.m.
 ET on USA Network).
-See below for the full 2022 Winter Olympics Men’s Hockey TV schedule.
+Three members of the U.S. men’s hockey team (Jake Sanderson, Steven Kampfer, Andy Miele) have been placed in COVID-19 protocols but are expected to be cleared to play next week.

 RELATED: 2022 Winter Olympics – How to watch men’s, women’s U.S. Hockey on NBC and Peacock